-Q. With the demand for a COVID-19 vaccine greater than the current supply, is the DoD considering purchasing vaccine from foreign governments?
+Q. Is the DoD considering purchasing vaccine from foreign governments?

 A. No, not at this time.
 Any vaccine considered for use would need to be evaluated by the FDA and CDC for safety and efficacy before it could be used by the DOD.